-Why do you need a CCTV system for your organisation?
+Why do you need a CCTV or Video Surveillance System (VSS) for your organisation?
 Well, to be honest – you don’t – until you do.
 Many people pay for home insurance for years and rarely use it.
 However, if you have a break-in or property theft you are thankful that you have it.
 CCTV systems work along the same premise – you never need them until you need them.

-We have experience in installing, managing and supporting a variety of CCTV systems.
+We have experience in installing, managing and supporting a variety of security systems.
 All of our engineers are Enhanced DBS Checked and also have a high level of training to deal with customer requirements whilst on-site.
-All systems are designed, pre-staged, installed and commissioned with the customers requirements in mind in order to provide the correct CCTV system for your needs.
+All systems are designed, pre-staged, installed and commissioned with the customers requirements in mind in order to provide the correct camera system for your needs.

 The days of grainy and blurry analogue CCTV systems have been replaced by advanced digital IP cameras and video management systems producing high resolution footage and easy to search analytical real-time and post-event video.